endurodave/C_AsyncCallback/README.md

 <p>The asynchronous callback paradigm significantly eases multithreaded application development by placing the callback function pointer and callback data onto the thread of control that you specify.
 Exposing a&nbsp;callback interface for a single module or an entire subsystem is extremely easy.
 The framework is no more difficult to use than a standard C callback but with more features.</p>

-<p>This article proposes an inter-thread communication mechanism utilizing asynchronous multicast callbacks.
-The attached source code implements all features above, as I&#39;ll demonstrate.</p>

 # Callbacks Background

 <p>The idea of a function callback is very useful.
 In callback terms, a publisher defines the callback signature and allows anonymous registration of a callback function pointer.
 A subscriber creates a function implementation conforming to the publisher&#39;s callback signature and registers a callback function pointer with the publisher at runtime.
 The publisher code knows nothing about the subscriber code &ndash; the registration and the callback invocation is anonymous.</p>